 The BLV MGN is probably one of the most documented printers on the internet.learn more

-The SecKit 3d printers is known for it’s designed for rigidity, speed, low noise, upgradeability and all-metal parts….. beautiful machined all-metal parts.
+The SecKit 3d printer is known for it’s designed for rigidity, speed, low noise, upgradeability and all-metal parts.
 It’s an all-metal linear rail CoreXY 3D printer kit designed for rigidity, multi-material and easy maintenance.
 The SK-Go² is the current model offered.
-It has a small community of users but they all seem to be very hapy with their machine.
+The SecKit corexy 3d printer has a small community of users but they all seem to be very happy with their machine.

 - All Metal Parts

 The HeVort is a design based off the Hevo and it has a new triple z-axis motor self levelling print bed that’s out this word.
 If you haven’t seen it, you have to watch the video below.